About

 My photographic journey brings together two seemingly disparate worlds, the ancient storied walls of Europe and the modern, rebellious art of graffiti.
 Steeped in history these time worn walls have borne witness to generations of change, and when layered with contemporary graffiti, they tell a new more complex story, one where time, culture and contemporary art converge.

-Rather than just capturing random graffiti images, each photo I take is a deliberate composition capturing a transformation of what I see.
-I explore how the rawness, random colors and layers of graffiti interact with their surroundings and the surfaces they are painted on, and how light, texture, and my perspective elevates these urban expressions into something personal and new.
+Rather than just capturing random graffiti images, each photo I take is a deliberate photo composition.
+I explore how the rawness, random colors and layers of graffiti interact with their surroundings.
+The fragmented edges, the overlapping layers, and the contrasting hues become the subjects of my photo images and in this process I see these graffiti adorned walls not as mere backdrops, but each crack, and spray painted stroke adding to my own abstract photo narrative elevating these urban expressions into something personal and new.

 The grit, color and texture of graffiti is a visual language that speaks to me on a personal level, reflecting the energy of a city and the voices of those who carve out space for themselves within it.
 Finding abstract harmony in what might initially appear disorderly, and to invite others to see street art as I do: as a constantly shifting space for creative expression and abstract composition.